 How to use OCR in Casedo

-This feature currently works best with letters and other short documents to a maximum of 60 pages in length and should take an average of 30 Seconds to recognise the text in each page of the document.
-If you want to stop Casedo from searching the unreadable text mid-operation, simply press the ESC key on your keyboard.
+This feature currently works best with letters and other short documents to a maximum of 60 pages in length and should take an average of 30 seconds to recognise the text on each page of the document.
+If you want to stop Casedo from searching the unreadable text mid-operation, simply click on the ESC key on your keyboard.
 Casedo will start cancelling the operation and display a message asking you to wait a few seconds.

 You can scan large documents, but keep in mind that the larger your bundle is, the longer it will take to OCR.
 However, you can always use the split feature to divide larger documents that are difficult to recognise into lengths that can easily be OCR’d.
 After which, you can simply put them back together again using the merge feature.

 N.B.
 Is it important to note that without OCRing the PDF, you won’t be able to use the Text markup tools such as highlighting or even searching through your documents.
 This is because before your computer recognises a text as an ‘actual text’, the software detects it as an image or vector objects.
 If you want to highlight your text, then simply follow the steps above to use the OCR feature.